-We are going to consider two routes by which organ dysfunction can be identified: change in SOFA score, and the new Red Flag Sepsis (RFS) updated by recent guidance from the Academy of Royal Colleges.
-You need to be familiar with which method is is use in your organisation: though we expect and encourage movement toward the Academy's approach.
+We are going to consider two routes by which organ dysfunction can be identified: change in SOFA score, and Red Flag Sepsis (RFS) which was endorsed by NICE in 2017.
+We expect and encourage that over time organisations will movement toward the new Academy of Medical Royal Colleges approach, but this is covered separately in the Red Manual.